westpoint-robotics/usma_baxter/README.md

 #### For instructions on running the 'Pick and Learn' demo, click [here](https://github.com/westpoint-robotics/usma_baxter/blob/master/pickAndLearn.md).

 ### Some useful commands:
 1. If the sonar sensors are on when Baxter startsup you can turn them off with:
 `rostopic pub /robot/sonar/head_sonar/set_sonars_enabled std_msgs/UInt16 0`

 2. To tuck Baxter's arm for storage:
   * Enable Baxter if not already enabled:
-  - `rosrun baxter_tools enable_robot.py -e`
+  `rosrun baxter_tools enable_robot.py -e`
   * Send the command to tuck arms:
-  - `rosrun baxter_tools tuck_arms.py -t`
+   `rosrun baxter_tools tuck_arms.py -t`
   * To untuck the arms:
-  -`rosrun baxter_tools tuck_arms.py -u`
+  `rosrun baxter_tools tuck_arms.py -u`
   * To disable Baxter:
-  - `rosrun baxter_tools enable_robot.py -e`
+   `rosrun baxter_tools enable_robot.py -e`